 Can You Replace Your Home Internet With An Unlimited SIM Card?

 When you get an unlimited data SIM card for your phone, you might be tempted to think that you don’t need a separate internet connection for your apartment.
-You could easily set up a hotspot from your phone for your laptop or TV.
+You could easily set up a hotspot from your phone for your laptop or TV, if the mobile speed inside your house allows it.

-However, all providers listed in this comparison do not allow full-time home usage as per their terms and conditions.
+However, some providers do not allow full-time home usage as per their terms and conditions.
 You need to leave your home several times a month, and should you consume too much data from the same spot or your home address, the providers are at liberty to cancel your contract or connection.
-You are also not allowed to use your SIM card with an LTE or wifi router at home.
+You are also oftentimes not allowed to use your SIM card with an LTE or wifi router at home.

 To select the best home internet provider for your needs, take a look at your in-depth guide below, where we also introduce you to a provider that offers internet in Germany without a contract.